 70% DARK CHOCOLATE MALEKULA VANUATU

 Hi there, dark single origin chocolate fans!
-I hope you’re excited to try a new origin… Vanuatu!
-Currently, it’s only available for a limited time as a part of our new Single Origin Deluxe Chocolate Gift Box!
+We were lucky to get in some beans from Vanuatu.
+They are not available to the general public.
 Or if you are a member of our chocolate of the month club: the Ku’ia Club, then you can purchase any previous club boxes (like Vanuatu)!

 Malekula Vanuatu was March 2024’s Ku’ia Club selection.
 Each offering comes with a description of the chocolate written by either Dan or Gunars.
 Here is Dan’s letter he wrote right before his visit to Vanuatu just after we made chocolate from the beans grown there!
 Learn all about this unique origin’s cacao: